-The results on potentials of strongly connected graphs and potentials as Walrasian equilibrium prices help us in characterizing extreme and interior points of Walrasian equilibrium price space.
+The answer to this question lies in the characterization of the set of interior Walrasian equilibrium price vectors.
 In this section, we characterize the interior points of the Walrasian equilibrium price vector space.
 Notice that the interior may be empty in some instances.
 For instance, suppose there are two identical goods, i.e., values for these two goods are equal for every buyer.
 In any WE price vector, prices of these two goods must be equal.
 This reduces the dimension of the WE price vector space, making the interior empty.
+We find necessary and sufficient conditions under which the interior is non-empty.